Profile information

 Interests

 The house is on the Ancona- Rome train line.
 The area is safe, the people are friendly, This is a very good spot to take a little break from your travels and recharge your batteries.
-If you are into outdoor sports, there are lots of rock climbers and cavers in the area.If you want to learn how to make pasta or bake pizza in the pizza oven, we can do that.
+If you are into outdoor sports, there are lots of rock climbers and cavers in the area.If you want to learn how to make pasta or bake pizza in the pizza oven, we can do that (these things depend on the weather and time).
 The nature around here is beautiful.
-If you are into arts and crafts, I have a number of things to play with like paint, polymer clay, wool, a sewing machine (but it needs some adjustments that I have failed to do right) and a ton of fabric to make things.
-There is a little bar right next to my house where the locals meet so if you are an extrovert and looking to learn some Italian, it is possible :) Now (June) is the time to sleep outdoors - feel free to drag your mattress out to the terrace and sleep under the stars.
-Now and again we have imprompto parties at my house, sometimes with live music.
-Of course you are welcome to join in and meet new people of all ages.
+If you are into arts and crafts, I have a number of things to play with like paint, polymer clay, wool, a sewing machine (but it needs some adjustments that I have failed to figure out) and some fabric to make things.
+There is a little bar near my house where the locals meet so if you are an extrovert and looking to learn some Italian, it is possible.

 Help